 Data Request Review Board Meeting Dates

-If you are submitting a data request that contains personally identifiable information please provide adequate lead time so your request can be considered by the DRRB.
+If you are submitting a data request that contains personally identifiable information, the following deadlines apply in order for your request to be considered at each of the quarterly DRRB meetings.
 DRRB meetings are closed to the public.

 - February 15

 - November 15